camunda/camunda-docs/docs/self-managed/optimize-deployment/optimize-explained/import-guide.md

 ![Optimize Import Structure](img/Optimize-Structure.png)

-Optimize queries the engine data using a dedicated Optimize REST-API within the engine, transforms the data and stores it in its own Elasticsearch database such that it can be quickly and easily queried by Optimize when evaluating reports or performing analyses.
+Optimize queries the engine data using a dedicated Optimize REST-API within the engine, transforms the data, and stores it in its own Elasticsearch database such that it can be quickly and easily queried by Optimize when evaluating reports or performing analyses.
 The reason for having a dedicated REST endpoint for Optimize is performance: the default REST-API adds a lot of complexity to retrieve the data from the engine database, which can result in low performance for large data sets.

-Please note the following limitations regarding the data in Optimize's database:
+Note the following limitations regarding the data in Optimize's database:

 - The data is only a near real-time representation of the engine database.
 This means Elasticsearch may not contain the data of the most recent time frame, e.g. the last two minutes, but all the previous data should be synchronized.
 - Optimize only imports the data it needs for its analysis.
 The rest is omitted and won't be available for further investigation.
 Currently, Optimize imports:
-  - the history of the activity instances
+  - The history of the activity instances
-  - the history of the process instances
+  - The history of the process instances
-  - the history of variables with the limitation that Optimize only imports primitive types and keeps only the latest version of the variable
+  - The history of variables with the limitation that Optimize only imports primitive types and keeps only the latest version of the variable
-  - the history of User Tasks belonging to process instances
+  - The history of user tasks belonging to process instances
-  - the history of incidents with the exception of incidents that occurred due to the history cleanup job or a timer start event job running out of retries
+  - The history of incidents with the exception of incidents that occurred due to the history cleanup job or a timer start event job running out of retries
-  - process definitions
+  - Process definitions
-  - process definition XMLs
+  - Process definition XMLs
-  - decision definitions
+  - Decision definitions
-  - definition deployment information
+  - Definition deployment information
-  - historic decision instances with input and output
+  - Historic decision instances with input and output
-  - tenants
+  - Tenants
-  - the historic identity link logs
+  - The historic identity link logs

-Please refer to the [Import Procedure](#import-procedure) section for a more detailed description of how Optimize imports engine data.
+Refer to the [Import Procedure](#import-procedure) section for a more detailed description of how Optimize imports engine data.

 ## Import performance overview